-Vegetables are a most important part of our diet, as far as nutrition and vitamin content are concerned.
-Further than that, they are among the truly delicious foods and should be treated with care.
+Vegetables are the most important part of our diet, as far as nutrition and vitamin content are concerned.
+Further, then that, they are among the truly delicious foods and should be treated with care.
 In addition to tasting better, the well-prepared vegetable retains more of its nutrients and vitamins than the poorly prepared one.
 If one eats good food, diversified and well prepared, one is healthfully and intelligently fed and need not fear nutritional deficiencies. -))

 Young beets are much preferred to the older and larger ones which linger in the markets throughout the year.
 Older beets have a tendency to be woody and strongly flavored.